A Little Perspective

 So what is the LDDA?

 The LDDA is a special taxing district.
-Taxpayers in the district pay up to 2 million dollars in taxes every year.
-In 1978, Downtown property owners voted to levy the tax on themselves and no subsequent votes have been held on this issue.
-A seven-member board governs the agency.
+Taxpayers in the district pay up to an additional 2 mill every year in property tax that can only be spent in the district.
 Six of the members elected by district are property owners and the seventh is a City Commissioner appointed by the Mayor.

 What is the difference between the LDDA and the CRA (Community Redevelopment Agency)?